NVIDIA Jetson Edge Computing Platforms Enable Safe Human-Robot Collaboration

 The benefits of Robots & Cobots are undeniable.
 By leveraging the strengths of both humans and robots, companies can achieve unprecedented levels of productivity and operational excellence.
 Robots can be programmed to perform repetitive, physically demanding, and dangerous tasks, however, this collaboration also introduces unique challenges that must be addressed to ensure the safety of nearby operators.
 One of the primary concerns in HRC is the risk of physical injury to human workers.
 The close proximity between humans and robots creates potential hazards, such as collisions, crushing, or entrapment incidents.
 Ensuring proper design and implementation of safety measures, such as barriers, sensors, and protective equipment, is crucial to mitigate these risks and prevent accidents.

 GMSL (Gigabit Multimedia Serial Link) cameras have the potential to play a vital role in enhancing health and safety in the context of human-robot collaboration.
 These high-resolution cameras provide real-time visual feedback, enabling operators and robotic systems to have an accurate and detailed understanding of their surroundings.
 By deploying GMSL cameras strategically within HRC environments, potential hazards and risks can be detected promptly, allowing for immediate action to be taken.
 These cameras can capture and relay essential information, such as the location and movement of human workers, facilitating the implementation of safety measures and collision avoidance systems.
-With their advanced image processing capabilities and high-quality video output, GMSL cameras contribute to a safer Cobot ecosystem by enabling enhanced situational awareness, minimizing the risk of accidents, and providing a reliable monitoring system for maintaining health and safety standards.
+With their advanced image processing capabilities and high-quality video output, GMSL cameras contribute to a safer Cobot ecosystem by enabling enhanced situational awareness, minimising the risk of accidents, and providing a reliable monitoring system for maintaining health and safety standards.

 By deploying AI models directly on edge devices, such as the Robot’s embedded AI systems, real-time inference can be performed locally without relying on cloud connectivity.
 This enables rapid analysis of sensor data and immediate decision-making to address potential health and safety risks.
 Edge AI inference can power advanced algorithms for object detection, pose estimation, and gesture recognition, allowing robots to accurately perceive and respond to human presence and actions.
 For example, it can enable real-time detection of hazardous situations, such as a person entering a restricted area or a worker exhibiting signs of fatigue.
-By integrating edge AI inference into HRC systems, safety measures and control mechanisms can be activated instantaneously, preventing accidents and ensuring the well-being of both humans and robots.
+By integrating edge AI inference with rugged GPU computers into HRC systems, safety measures and control mechanisms can be activated instantaneously, preventing accidents and ensuring the well-being of both humans and robots.

 Latest Embedded AI Systems With GMSL Camera Capabilities